eclipse-californium/californium/README.md

 A test server is running at <a href="coap://californium.eclipseprojects.io:5683/">coap://californium.eclipseprojects.io:5683/</a>

-**Note**: the name has changed from "californium.eclipse.org" on the 9th.
-December 2020.
-All 2.x demo- and plugtest-clients must therefore use the new destination "californium.eclipseprojects.io" explicitly!
-(For 3.0.0 all demo and plugtest-clients use the new one as default.)

-**Note**: begin of June 2021, the ip-address assigned to "californium.eclipseprojects.io" has changed.
-Users of the sandbox, which are using the literal ip-address must update their clients!

-It is an instance of the [cf-plugtest-server](https://repo.eclipse.org/content/repositories/californium-releases/org/eclipse/californium/cf-plugtest-server/3.0.0-RC2/cf-plugtest-server-3.0.0-RC2.jar) from the demo-apps.
+It is an instance of the [cf-plugtest-server](https://repo.eclipse.org/content/repositories/californium-releases/org/eclipse/californium/cf-plugtest-server/3.0.0/cf-plugtest-server-3.0.0.jar) from the demo-apps.
 The root resource responds with its current version.

 More information can be found at [http://www.eclipse.org/californium](http://www.eclipse.org/californium) and technical details at [https://projects.eclipse.org/projects/iot.californium](https://projects.eclipse.org/projects/iot.californium).